kasper-piskorski/docs/pages/documentation/6-migration/JSON-migration.md

 ```

 ## Where Next?
-You can find further documentation about migration in our API reference documentation (which is in the `/docs` directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).
+You can find further documentation about migration in our API reference documentation (which is in the */docs* directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).
+An example of JSON migration using the Java API can be found on [Github](https://github.com/graknlabs/sample-projects/tree/master/example-json-migration).

 {% include links.html %}